rodionovd/shortcuts/README.md

 This simple utility allows you to view, update, create and delete text substitutions used in Cocoa-based applications.

-> NOTE: beware that if you use iCloud to sync your text substitutions they will be screwed up eventually (because that's how good iCloud sync is).
-But at least you may use this tool to make and restore backups 🎉.

 Since it's built on top of private API from InputMethodKit.framework I'm not sure what macOS versions are supported, but it works fine for me on 10.11.6 `¯\_(ツ)_/¯`